zcomplex/zauth/README.md

   <br />
 </p>

-ZAuth is a multi-tenant authentication service and much more.
+ZAuth is a multi-tenant authentication service and much more, it's also known as XAuth and represents the natural evolution that project.

 It allows you to manage the entire user lifecycle for your companies.
 It is written in Scala, uses ZIO, and is highly performant and configurable.